NamReact/short-url-nam-bui/README.md

 ## Inspiration

-Add here credits.
 Project inspired by websites like https://bitly.com/ and https://tiny.cc/.